-If you want the control of owning the vehicle, then leasing is not for you either because the car will always remain the property of the leasing company.
+If you want to own the car, then leasing is not for you either because ownership remains with the leasing (finance) company

 When you return the car at the end of the leasing period, there are usually certain requirements that you have to meet.